99/99/README.md

 ### Hi there 👋

-I don't keep my personal projects publicly available, so no You will not find anything useful here ( at least for now).
-And I'm actually actively using Gitlab now ( will see how long it will last)
+I don't keep my personal projects publicly available, so no, You will not find anything useful here ( at least for now).
+And I'm actively using Gitlab now (I will see how long it will last)

 #### 🌱 I’m currently learning: